plinder-org/plinder/docs/dataset.md

 - - lddt_lp_wave
   - float
   - Weighted average lDDT score for ligand poses
-- - posebusters_mol_pred_loaded
-  - bool
-  - PoseBusters metric: boolean indicator of whether the predicted ligand could be loaded
-- - posebusters_mol_cond_loaded
-  - bool
-  - PoseBusters metric: boolean indicator of whether the conditional ligand could be loaded
-- - posebusters_sanitization
-  - bool
-  - PoseBusters metric: boolean indicator of whether the ligand could be sanitized
-- - posebusters_all_atoms_connected
-  - bool
-  - PoseBusters metric: boolean indicator of whether all atoms in the ligand are connected
-- - posebusters_bond_lengths
-  - bool
-  - PoseBusters metric: boolean indicator of whether all bond lengths in the ligand are within 4 standard deviations of the mean
-- - posebusters_bond_angles
-  - bool
-  - PoseBusters metric: boolean indicator of whether all bond angles in the ligand are within 4 standard deviations of the mean
-- - posebusters_internal_steric_clash
-  - bool
-  - PoseBusters metric: boolean indicator of whether there are no internal steric clashes in the ligand
-- - posebusters_aromatic_ring_flatness
-  - bool
-  - PoseBusters metric: boolean indicator of whether all aromatic rings in the ligand are flat
-- - posebusters_double_bond_flatness
-  - bool
-  - PoseBusters metric: boolean indicator of whether all double bonds in the ligand are flat
-- - posebusters_internal_energy
-  - bool
-  - PoseBusters metric: boolean indicator of whether the internal energy of the ligand is below 0 kcal/mol
-- - posebusters_protein-ligand_maximum_distance
-  - bool
-  - PoseBusters metric: boolean indicator of whether the maximum distance between the ligand and the protein is less than 5 Angstrom
-- - posebusters_minimum_distance_to_protein
-  - bool
-  - PoseBusters metric: boolean indicator of whether the minimum distance between the ligand and the protein is greater than 1.5 Angstrom
-- - posebusters_minimum_distance_to_organic_cofactors
-  - float
-  - PoseBusters metric: Minimum distance between the ligand and any organic cofactor
-- - posebusters_minimum_distance_to_inorganic_cofactors
-  - bool
-  - PoseBusters metric: Minimum distance between the ligand and any inorganic cofactor
-- - posebusters_minimum_distance_to_waters
-  - float
-  - PoseBusters metric: Minimum distance between the ligand and any water molecule
-- - posebusters_volume_overlap_with_protein
-  - float
-  - PoseBusters metric: Fraction of ligand volume that overlaps with the protein
-- - posebusters_volume_overlap_with_organic_cofactors
-  - bool
-  - PoseBusters metric: boolean indicator of whether the share of ligand volume that intersects with the organic cofactor is less than 7.5%.
-The volumes are defined by the van der Waals radii around the heavy atoms scaled by 0.8.
-- - posebusters_volume_overlap_with_inorganic_cofactors
-  - bool
-  - PoseBusters metric: boolean indicator of whether the share of ligand volume that intersects with the inorganic cofactor is less than 7.5%.
-The volumes are defined by the van der Waals radii around the heavy atoms scaled by 0.8.
-- - posebusters_volume_overlap_with_waters
-  - bool
-  - PoseBusters metric: boolean indicator of whether the share of ligand volume that intersects with the linked system waters is less than 7.5%.
-The volumes are defined by the van der Waals radii around the heavy atoms scaled by 0.8.
 - - fraction_reference_proteins_mapped
   - float
   - Fraction of reference protein chains with corresponding model chains